arizmuajianisan/docker-wordpress-mysql-phpmyadmin/readme.md

 Step to perform:

-   On the Wordpress Development:
+*On the Wordpress Development*

-     1. Do the full backup:
+Do the full backups, all the component need to exported.

    - Database
    - Plugins
    - Themes
    - Uploads
    - Others
-     2. Download all the backup file
+  1. Download all the backup file
-     3. Copy to your Production Server
+  2. Copy to your Production Server

 On the Wordpress Production:

-      1. Go to UdraftPlus setting area
+   3. Go to UdraftPlus setting area
-      2. Upload the backup files
+   4. Upload the backup files
-      3. Restore with it
+   5. Restore with it

 After the process is completed, you will need to login using the credentials from Development WP.

 This README provides a basic overview of how to set up and run the Docker Compose file for WordPress and MySQL.